Seven cases of meningitis have been reported on the New Jersey campus

 “We have filed an Investigational New Drug application for our MenB vaccine in the U.S., but have not yet come to an agreement on a pathway to licensure for this vaccine with regulatory authorities,” Novartis spokeswoman Elizabeth Power told CNN Saturday in an e-mail.

-Still, company officials have been coordinating with officials at Princeton, the Centers for Disease Control and the state Department of Public Health about getting a vaccine to the school, she said.
+Still, company officials have been coordinating with officials at Princeton, the Centers for Disease Control and Prevention and the state Department of Public Health about getting a vaccine to the school in New Jersey, she said.

 “Usually, when you see this kind of meningitis on the campus, it’s meningitis C,” said Dr. William Schaffner, professor of preventive medicine at Vanderbilt University, in a telephone interview with CNN.
 “This is very, very unusual.”

 Schaffner added that, in the United States, Group B meningitis typically strikes infants, and only rarely adolescents and young adults.

 Though the mechanism needed for health officials to administer an unapproved vaccine in the United States is “very elaborate,” it would be justified in this case, he said.
 “If I were around the table with the board of trustees, I would be gently encouraging them to do this.”